Is your child struggling with sight words? Learn fun and effective strategies for teaching sight words without stress and pressure!

 We’ve all seen it: the list of sight words our kids are supposed to master by the end of the year.

 You don’t want sight words to be an issue all year.
-How can you help your child learn and understand sight words without turning it into a power struggle?
+How can you help her learn and understand sight words without turning it into a power struggle?

 6 strategies for teaching sight words

 If you can relate, don’t worry—I’ll show you a few strategies for teaching sight words that not only work, but are fun to do as well.

 I’ve found that encouraging a love of learning, embracing mistakes, and not stressing about school are more effective.
 A strict regimen, giving punishments, or having arguments with your child don’t work nearly as well.

 Take a look at these strategies for teaching sight words: